sustainable-software-sustainability/website/content/sections/goals.md

 + Cultural heritage

 ## Goal 6: To become a sustainable activity
-This is an internal objective of WOSSS, whereas goals 1-5 are outward facing objectives.
+This is an internal objective of WoSSS, whereas goals 1-5 are outward facing objectives.

 ### Objectives
 To: